 The Whalley's established the Three Hammers Golf Centre in 1965 in partnership with a South African gentleman.
 Renowned golf architect Sir Henry Cotton designed the 18 hole course but unfortunately Mr Whalley passed away before the Centre was opened leaving his wife Phyllis to develop and operate the course.

-Phyllis Whalley ran the Golf Course until her retirement in 1986 when it was purchased by two local businessmen Ian Bonser and Bruno Mustone.
+Phyllis Whalley ran the Golf Course until her retirement in 1986 when it was purchased in a 'rather run down, dilapidated state' by two local businessmen Ian Bonser and Bruno Mustone.
+After the sad passing of Bruno, over the past 30 years, Ian has transformed 3 Hammers into the 'Best in Britain'.

 George Jones is also a popular character in the Three Hammers history who lived in Cross Green Cottage.
 Mr Jones became famous in the local area for his regular swims from Cross Green canal bridge down to the Stafford Road bridge and back again.
 Mr Jones worked on the land for Mr Whalley and continued to work at the Three Hammers until he retired in the mid 1990s.
-Indeed he is quoted as saying that he used to milk cows in the building which latterly became the Renaissance Restaurant.
+Indeed he is quoted as saying that he used to milk cows in the building which latterly became the Renaissance Restaurant, one of Ian Bonser's initial businesses at the venue.

 More up to date figures show a steep increase in numbers between 1951 and 1971 is attributable to the post-war building boom and the rapid growth in the 1960's of large-scale housing development in Coven.
 Recent records show that the population of Coven currently stands at approximately 3,300.

 Today there is a small shopping parade that caters for most needs and a choice of three public houses.
-Coven is of course also the site of the 3 Hammers Golf Complex with its 100 seater bistro, golf course and driving range and a popular village hall where dances and varied leisure activities take place.
+Coven is of course also the site of the 3 Hammers Golf Complex which includes a 100 seater bistro, 18 hole championship golf course and driving range, and a popular village hall where dances and varied leisure activities take place.
 The village boasts a modern school, well-equipped playing field, tennis and basketball courts and football pitches, and a range of clubs catering for young and old alike.

 With its easy accessibility to the West Midlands motorway network and the Wolverhampton conurbation, Coven has become a popular place to live, attracting many young families to the area.
 Although there has been new housing developments including the Three Hammers Apartments at the end of Old Stafford Road, the village still remains essentially rural with a village outlook and friendly atmosphere.

-The 3 Hammers Golf Complex as it is now known has gone from strength to strength in recent years under the management of Ian Bonser.
-The latest developments being the £100,000 remodelling of the golf course by world renown golf architects Hawtree Ltd bringing the 3 Hammers Golf Complex truly into the 21st century.
+The 3 Hammers Golf Complex as it is now known has gone from strength to strength in recent years under the expert management of owner, Ian Bonser.
+Recent developments have included a £250,000 renovation project which included the remodelling of the golf course by world renown golf architects Hawtree Ltd and introduction of the latest golf technology including Toptracer, Trackman and automatic power tees - bringing the 3 Hammers Golf Complex truly into the 21st century.
+In addition - a recent revamp of their driving range outfield making it have the appearance of a real golf course instead of a boring grass field.

 If you have any historical information or old photos relating to the Three Hammers Golf Complex or surrounding area - we would love to hear from you.
 Please email us at email@example.com.